ralna/spral/doc/C/rutherford_boeing.rst

 .. c:function:: int rb_peek(const char *filename, int *m, int *n, long *nelt, long *nvar, long *nval, enum spral_matrix_type *matrix_type, char *type_code, char *title, char *identifier)

-   Returns information about a matrix :math:`A` stored in specified file (only information from the file header is accessed).
+   Returns information about a matrix :math:`A` stored in a specified file using Rutherford Boring format (only information from the file header is accessed).

    :param filename: File to read.
    :param m: If not `NULL`, set to number of rows in :math:`A`.
    :param n: If not `NULL`, set to number of columns in :math:`A`.
    :param nelt: If not `NULL`, set to number of elements in file.
-If the matrix
+Set to 0 if
-      is assembled, 0 is returned.
+      the matrix is not in elemental format.
    :param nvar: If not `NULL`, set to number of row indices in file.
    :param nval: If not `NULL`, set to number of reals in file.
    :param matrix_type: If not `NULL`, set to type of matrix
       (see :c:type:`spral_matrix_type`).
-Note that RB files do not distguish between symmetric positive-definite and symmetric indefinite matrices, so the latter matrix type is used for type code `'s'`.
+Note that RB files do not distguish between symmetric positive-definite and symmetric indefinite matrices, so the latter matrix type is used for all symmetric matrices.
    :param type_code: If not `NULL`, must point to a length 4
       character buffer.
 Set to the three letter type code from the file (see :ref:`table <type_code>`).